-Kelly E. Lyons
+Kelly E. Lyons, PhD

-She has been associated with the IETF since 1997, when the founder and then president of the organization, the late William Koller, MD, approached her because of her research interests in ET while at the University of Kansas Medical Center (KUMC), Kansas City, KS.
+Dr. Kelly Lyons has been associated with the IETF since 1997, when the founder and then president of the organization, the late William Koller, MD, approached her because of her research interests in essential tremor while at the University of Kansas Medical Center (KUMC), Kansas City, KS.

-“I have watched the IETF grow substantially in all respects,” she says, “including in the areas of educational materials development, research funding, public outreach, and collaboration with other organizations and foundations to accomplish goals.”
+“I have watched the IETF grow substantially in all respects,” she said, “including in the areas of educational materials development, research funding, public outreach, and collaboration with other organizations and foundations to accomplish goals.”